 THE FINANCIAL CONDUCT AUTHORITY

-The FCA is the Independent watchdog that regulates financial services.
-It requires us to give you this document.
-Use this information to decide if our services are right for you.
+The FCA is the Independent watchdog that regulates financial services and the products we sell.
+You can use this information from us to decide if our services are right for you.

 WHO ARE WE?